 Further, according to a report via Statistics Canada, construction spending rebounded in the region in May.
 The same source cites that investments in non-residential buildings, such as offices and warehouses, increased by 65.6 percent in May compared to April 2020, and residential investments increased 57 percent during the same period.

-When it comes to investing in real estate, choosing the right location is critical.
+When it comes to investing in real estate, in Niagara or otherwise, it’s important to critically gauge the market.
 That’s why it’s important to consider the economies (past, present, and future), of the markets you’re considering well before you invest.
 Historical and current data shows that Niagara boasts a resilient and growing economy.
 That, coupled with growing demand for housing, makes the region a promising place to invest your hard-earned-funds.